 Where Albariño Grows

-Albariño is indigenous to the Iberian peninsula and is most commonly found in “Green Spain,” in Galicia, where vineyards receive the cooling breezes from the Atlantic ocean.
-You’ll find most Spanish Albariño wines labeled from Rias Baixas (“rhee-yus by-shus”), which is a sub.
-In Portugal (where the grape is known as Alvarinho), you’ll find it blended into Vinho Verde wines with other rare white varieties like Arinto, Azal, Loureiro, and Trajadura.
+Albariño is a wine grape indigenous to the Iberian peninsula.
+Commonly found in Galicia, or “Green Spain,” where vineyards receive the cooling breezes from the Atlantic ocean.
+You’ll find most Spanish Albariño wines labeled from Rías Baíxas (“rhee-yus by-shus”), which is a Denominacíon d’Origen.
+In Portugal (where the grape is known as Alvarinho), you’ll find it blended into Vinho Verde wines with other rare white varieties like Arinto, Azal, Loureiro, and Trajadura in the appellation of Vinho Verde.
 Beyond its homeland in the Iberian peninsula, Albariño is starting to spread internationally due to the grape’s high quality and similarity in taste to wines like Pinot Gris, Chenin Blanc, and dry Riesling.
 You’ll find Albariño also in California, Argentina, New Zealand, Brazil, and even Uruguay.

 Ideal Terroir for Albariño